stonith404/pocket-id/docs/docs/guides/proxy-services.md

 ---
-id: oauth2-proxy
+id: proxy-services
 ---

-# OAuth2 Proxy

-## Proxy Services through Pocket ID
+# Proxy Services

 The goal of Pocket ID is to function exclusively as an OIDC provider.
 As such, we don't have a built-in proxy provider.
 However, you can use other tools that act as a middleware to protect your services and support OIDC as an authentication provider.